btnguyenPersonal/edit/tasks.md

    Try  to  make  attribute changes infrequent on your screens.
 Don't use the immedok() option!

+use getnstr(); << don't know how this works with mouse input (maybe do some kind of test to see if there is two inputs, then use ungetch and start using getnstr() <- note backspace will work with this)

 copy/paste to system clipboard in background

 get multiline cached and only recalculated every second